AyazEarley/textToMorse/README.md

 Click plugins > textToMorse
 The UI will appear and you can type in your text.
 Select a pitch, and a unit of smallest rhythm.
 Click translate and the morseCode will appear.

+Updated Disclaimer: The thumbnail Image was made entirely using AI